 There’s a fine line between confidence and arrogance, a line which I’m in danger of crossing.
 Is this really the ultimate, best most awesome list of things to do in Hoi An?
 Well, I did kind of live there for a few months earlier this year and I have visited this historic port city several times over the last few years.
 I’ve seen most of what Hoi An has to offer and I’m a massive fan.
 I’d go as far as to say that it’s the nicest town (technically a small city) in Southeast Asia.
-Keep reading for (possibly) the best blog post on all the wonderful things to do in Hoi An?
+Are you wondering what to do in Hoi An?
 Keep reading to find out!

 Walk the Streets of Hoi An Ancient Town